310zzj/evo-learn/README.md

 - **Specimen** Denotes a unique Specimen with a certain Dna.
 - **Dna** Signifies the varying characteristics of the Specimen it's associated with.
 Contains Genes.
 - **Gene** Represents a feature of a Specimen.
 Contains a Mutagen.
 - **Mutagen** Depicts the extrinsic influence that drives Specimens to differ from each other by mutating a gene.
-Mutagens alter Genes in a specific pattern (an offset) each time the Gene is mutated (mutation happens every t
+Mutagens alter Genes in a specific pattern (an offset) each time the Gene is mutated (mutation happens every time a Specimen is bred).
+The simulated evolution procedure aims to keep Mutagens known to yield better fitness while mutating less fitted Mutagens.

+## T